 Gunite Pool Remodel Process

 An inground pool remodel is not as extensive as an installation.
 Some homeowners decide to remodel a pool to add exciting new features or update the look.

 Draining and Chipping

-First, we drain the pool using a pump and hose leading out to the street.
+First, your builder will drain the pool using a pump and hose leading out to the street.
 Draining takes up to 12 hours depending on the pool’s volume.

 Chipping out the pool means breaking down the surface and priming it so new tile and new surface can adhere to the gunite shell.

-Just like the initial design process, you’ll get to choose new tile and surface materials.
+Just like during the initial design process, you’ll get to choose new tile and surface materials.

 Tiling and Resurfacing